I tested the top giant bubble recipes. Here’s the best one.

 - Cut the end off of a water bottle, dip in the solution and blow!

-- Apparently, you can buy pre-made giant bubble mix online too (I’ve never tried it though)
+- You can buy pre-made giant bubble mix online too

 What giant bubble recipes do you prefer?
 Leave your comments below.